China, France eye Gambian port upgrade to rival Dakar

 (This version of the story corrects a typographical error in the quote in paragraph 7)

-(Additional reporting by Brenda Goh in Shanghai and Ben Blanchard in Beijing; Editing by Aaron Ross and Jeremy Gaunt)
+Additional reporting by Brenda Goh in Shanghai and Ben Blanchard in Beijing; Editing by Aaron Ross and Jeremy Gaunt